gordonbanderson/silverstripe-elastica/docs/en/Indexing.md

 and rebuilds it from scratch.

 ##Manipulation of Mapping and Document
-Sometimes you might want to change documents or mappings (eg. for special boosting settings) before they are sent to elasticsearch.
+Sometimes you might want to alter document content prior to being sent to elasticsearch, or alter the mapping of a field.
 For that purpose add the following methods to the class whose mapping or document you wish to manipulate.
 Note that with third party module one should use an extension otherwise these edits may possibly be lost after a composer update.
 ###Basic Format